an overview of what you do, how you do it, who you are, where you are and your uniqueness.

 When we subscribe to a website we receive newsletters.
 They’re a brilliant way to stay in touch with people.

-The great thing about newsletters is that most of the articles don’t have to be great or even good.
+The great thing about newsletters is that most of the articles don’t have to be great.
 As long as the reader can scan all the Article HEADINGS, in 10 seconds or less, they won’t unsubscribe.
 Because they know they'll eventually get some good articles and it only 'costs' them 10 seconds a week.
 Brilliant !

 How to do Newsletters;

-Fancy design is not necessary, value is key
+Fancy design is not necessary, valuable content is key

 Beware.
 If your newsletter becomes too 'salesy', people will unsubscribe